-Apartamenty przy Krasińskiego development is a significant development in the Żoliborz district of Warsaw.
-It is a development which will release 303 apartments in the city with parking and amenities, including retail facilities.
+Apartamenty przy Krasińskiego project is a development in the Żoliborz district of Warsaw.
+This development includes 303 apartments in the city with parking as well as amenities, including retail facilities.

-The construction of the development commenced in the third quarter of 2011 and as of 31 December 2011 the Company has pre-sold 58 apartments.
+The construction of the development commenced in the third quarter of 2011 and as of 31 December 2012 the Company has pre-sold 151 apartments.